matthinc/PeDeMaP/README.md

 ## License

-This application was created as part of my Bachelors Thesis at Hochschule München.
+This application was created as part of my Bachelors thesis at Hochschule München.
-The project is published unter the Apache License, Version 2.0.
+The project is published unter the Apache License, version 2.0.